paulmooreparks/Maize/README.md

     Binary      Hex   Mnemonic  Parameters     Description
     ----------  ---   --------  ----------     --------------------------------------------------------------------------------------------------------------------------------------------
     %0000`0000  $00   HALT                     Halt the clock, thereby stopping execution (privileged)
-    %0000`0001  $01   LD        reg reg        Load source register value into destination register
+    %0000`0001  $01   LD        regVal reg     Load source register value into destination register
-    %0000`0010  $02   ST        reg regAddr    Store source register value at address in second register
+    %0000`0010  $02   ST        regVal regAddr Store source register value at address in second register
-    %0000`0011  $03   ADD       reg reg        Add source register value to destination register
+    %0000`0011  $03   ADD       regVal reg     Add source register value to destination register
-    %0000`0100  $04   SUB       reg reg        Subtract source register value from destination register
+    %0000`0100  $04   SUB       regVal reg     Subtract source register value from destination register
-    %0000`0101  $05   MUL       reg reg        Multiply destination register by source register value
+    %0000`0101  $05   MUL       regVal reg     Multiply destination register by source register value
-    %0000`0110  $06   DIV       reg reg        Divide destination register by source register value
+    %0000`0110  $06   DIV       regVal reg     Divide destination register by source register value
-    %0000`0111  $07   MOD       reg reg        Modulo destination register by source register value
+    %0000`0111  $07   MOD       regVal reg     Modulo destination register by source register value
-    %0000`1000  $08   AND       reg reg        Bitwise AND destination register with source register value
+    %0000`1000  $08   AND       regVal reg     Bitwise AND destination register with source register value
-    %0000`1001  $09   OR        reg reg        Bitwise OR destination register with source register value
+    %0000`1001  $09   OR        regVal reg     Bitwise OR destination register with source register value
-    %0000`1010  $0A   NOR       reg reg        Bitwise NOR destination register with source register value
+    %0000`1010  $0A   NOR       regVal reg     Bitwise NOR destination register with source register value
-    %0000`1011  $0B   NAND      reg reg        Bitwise NAND destination register with source register value
+    %0000`1011  $0B   NAND      regVal reg     Bitwise NAND destination register with source register value
-    %0000`1100  $0C   XOR       reg reg        Bitwise XOR destination register with source register value
+    %0000`1100  $0C   XOR       regVal reg     Bitwise XOR destination register with source register value
-    %0000`1101  $0D   SHL       reg reg        Shift value in destination register left by value in source register
+    %0000`1101  $0D   SHL       regVal reg     Shift value in destination register left by value in source register
-    %0000`1110  $0E   SHR       reg reg        Shift value in destination register right by value in source register
+    %0000`1110  $0E   SHR       regVal reg     Shift value in destination register right by value in source register
-    %0000`1111  $0F   CMP       reg reg        Set flags by subtracting source register value from destination register
+    %0000`1111  $0F   CMP       regVal reg     Set flags by subtracting source register value from destination register
-    %0001`0000  $10   TEST      reg reg        Set flags by ANDing source register value with destination register
+    %0001`0000  $10   TEST      regVal reg     Set flags by ANDing source register value with destination register
-    %0001`0001  $11   INC       reg            Increment register by 1.
+    %0001`0001  $11   INC       regVal         Increment register by 1.
-    %0001`0010  $12   DEC       reg            Decrement register by 1.
+    %0001`0010  $12   DEC       regVal         Decrement register by 1.
-    %0001`0011  $13   NOT       reg            Bitwise negate value in register, store result in register.
+    %0001`0011  $13   NOT       regVal         Bitwise negate value in register, store result in register.
-    %0001`0100  $14   OUT       reg imm        Output value in source register to destination port
+    %0001`0100  $14   OUT       regVal imm     Output value in source register to destination port
-    %0001`0101  $15   LNGJMP    reg            Jump to segment and address in source register and continue execution (privileged)
+    %0001`0101  $15   LNGJMP    regVal         Jump to segment and address in source register and continue execution (privileged)
-    %0001`0110  $16   JMP       reg            Jump to address in source register and continue execution
+    %0001`0110  $16   JMP       regVal         Jump to address in source register and continue execution
-    %0001`0111  $17   JZ        reg            If Zero flag is set, jump to address in source register and continue execution
+    %0001`0111  $17   JZ        regVal         If Zero flag is set, jump to address in source register and continue execution
-    %0001`1000  $18   JNZ       reg            If Zero flag is not set, jump to address in source register and continue execution
+    %0001`1000  $18   JNZ       regVal         If Zero flag is not set, jump to address in source register and continue execution
-    %0001`1001  $19   JLT       reg            If Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
+    %0001`1001  $19   JLT       regVal         If Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
-    %0001`1010  $1A   JB        reg            If Carry flag is set, jump to address in source register and continue execution
+    %0001`1010  $1A   JB        regVal         If Carry flag is set, jump to address in source register and continue execution
-    %0001`1011  $1B   JGT       reg            If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
+    %0001`1011  $1B   JGT       regVal         If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
-    %0001`1100  $1C   JA        reg            If Carry flag is clear and Zero flag is clear, jump to address in source register and continue execution
+    %0001`1100  $1C   JA        regVal         If Carry flag is clear and Zero flag is clear, jump to address in source register and continue execution
-    %0001`1101  $1D   CALL      reg            Push PC.H0 to stack, jump to address in source register and continue execution until RET is executed
+    %0001`1101  $1D   CALL      regVal         Push PC.H0 to stack, jump to address in source register and continue execution until RET is executed
-    %0001`1110  $1E   OUTR      reg reg        Output value in source register to port in destination register
+    %0001`1110  $1E   OUTR      regVal reg     Output value in source register to port in destination register
-    %0001`1111  $1F   IN        reg reg        Read value from port in source register into destination register
+    %0001`1111  $1F   IN        regVal reg     Read value from port in source register into destination register
-    %0010`0000  $20   PUSH      reg            Copy register value into memory at location in S.H0, decrement S.H0 by size of register
+    %0010`0000  $20   PUSH      regVal         Copy register value into memory at location in S.H0, decrement S.H0 by size of register
     %0010`0001  $21             reserved
-    %0010`0010  $22   CLR       reg            Set register to zero (0).
+    %0010`0010  $22   CLR       regVal         Set register to zero (0).
-    %0010`0011  $23   CMPIND    reg regAddr    Set flags by subtracting source register value from value at address in destination register
+    %0010`0011  $23   CMPIND    regVal regAddr Set flags by subtracting source register value from value at address in destination register
-    %0010`0100  $24   INT       reg            Push FL and PC to stack and generate a software interrupt at index stored in register (privileged)
+    %0010`0100  $24   INT       regVal         Push FL and PC to stack and generate a software interrupt at index stored in register (privileged)
-    %0010`0101  $25   TSTIND    reg regAddr    Set flags by ANDing source register value with value at address in destination register
+    %0010`0101  $25   TSTIND    regVal regAddr Set flags by ANDing source register value with value at address in destination register
-    %0010`0110  $26   POP       reg            Increment SP.H0 by size of register, copy value at SP.H0 into register
+    %0010`0110  $26   POP       regVal         Increment SP.H0 by size of register, copy value at SP.H0 into register
     %0010`0111  $27   RET                      Pop PC.H0 from stack and continue execution at that address.
 Used to return from CALL.
     %0010`1000  $28   IRET                     Pop FL and PC from stack and continue execution at segment/address in PC.
 Used to return from interrupt (privileged).
     %0010`1001  $29   SETINT                   Set the Interrupt flag, thereby enabling hardware interrupts (privileged)